East Coast Taiwan Travel Guide

 Explore distinct accommodation experiences beyond standard hotels.

-Some unique local accommodations could have restricted access features.
+Some unique local accommodations may have limited accessibility features.

-Hualien's areas each possess a distinct character, influencing your travel experience.
+Hualien's areas each have a distinct character, influencing your travel experience.

 During peak hours, you might encounter heavy traffic, especially in Hualien City Center.
 Walking is an option or cycling for short distances.